-Most recently she has toured her solo show How to Drown a Fish to the South West and was the Associate Director of See Me Now, which was performed as a part of the British Council Edinburgh Showcase 2017.
+Most recently her solo show How to Drown a Fish transferred to The Tank in New York City and was the Associate Director of See Me Now, which was performed as a part of the British Council Edinburgh Showcase 2017.

 She placed 4th in the All England Dance Finals aged 11.